Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The fundamental principle behind 503A pharmacies centers on the patient-pharmacist-physician relationship.
 Each medication must be prepared for a specific patient with a legitimate medical need, as determined by a licensed healthcare provider.
 This requirement ensures that compounding serves genuine therapeutic purposes rather than commercial manufacturing.

 The pharmacy then compounds your medication using FDA-approved ingredients, following established pharmaceutical standards.
-However, unlike 503B facilities, 503A pharmacies cannot prepare medications in advance or maintain large inventories of finished products.
+But unlike 503B facilities, 503A pharmacies can't prepare medications in advance or maintain large inventories of finished products.
 Each preparation occurs after receiving your specific prescription.

 503A pharmacies operate primarily under state pharmacy board regulations rather than direct FDA oversight.
 Each state maintains its own licensing requirements, inspection schedules, and quality standards for compounding pharmacies.
 This state-based regulation means that standards can vary significantly between different locations.